gabrielsoule/resonarium/README.md

 Resonarium can also be used as an audio effect with live external audio input, or as part of an effect chain in a DAW.
 Many DAWs require that plugins be _either_ instruments or effects; therefore, to compile the effect version of the software, replace "Instrument" with "Effect" in your build target (e.g `cmake --build build --target Resonarium_Effect_VST3`).
 The _effect_ version of the plugin is distinguished by a handsome green color scheme.
 Both versions of the software can be used in parallel, in the same hosted environment.

 > [!NOTE]
 > Resonarium is reasonably stable when run in a lightweight testing environment such as Juce's AudioPluginHost; however, smooth operation across most DAWs is not assured at this time.
 Ableton and Bitwig are known to be compatible; despite this, there are still some rare issues that pop up in specific DAWs.
-The AudioPluginHost host is recommended for a cleaner demo experience.
+As such, the AudioPluginHost host is recommended for a cleaner demo experience.
 > To compile AudioPluginHost, do the following:
 > ```cd
 > cd /path/to/JUCE